EPA Regional Offices

 - Region 9 – Arizona, California, Nevada, Hawaii and the Pacific Island territories

-- Region 10 – Alaska, Idaho, Oregon and Washington
+- Region 10 – Alaska, Idaho, Oregon, Washington and 271 tribal nations

 The IR-4 Specialty Crops Project is tasked to provide safe and effective pest management solutions for specialty crop growers.
 Western Region IR-4 is based at the University of California, Davis.

 IR-4 establishes project priorities through a nationwide stakeholder-input process through the IR-4 Food Use Workshop.
-This spreadsheet of 2013 to 2015 crop and pest priorities may be useful in needs assessments by documenting crop-pest combinations where a stakeholder-driven process has identified a need for better pest-management tools.
+This list of 2017 crop and pest priorities may be useful in needs assessments by documenting crop-pest combinations where a stakeholder-driven process has identified a need for better pest-management tools.

 The Western Association of Agriculture Experiment Station Directors is organized to plan and manage multi-state research activities important to the Western Region and the nation.
 It is headquartered at Colorado State University.